Blekingegade Gang: 1988 Old Main Post Office robbery

-The gang's last robbery came on November 3, 1988, at 05:13:40 am.
+The gang's last robbery was on November 3, 1988, at 5:13.
 They robbed a postal transport of money and valuables as it arrived at the old central postal office, carrying DKK 9.3 million (US$1.4 million) in cash and bearer bonds plus about DKK 5 million in other valuables.
 As the gang left with their takings, the police arrived earlier than anticipated.
-In the ensuing shootout, a rookie police officer was killed by buckshot from the sawed-off shotgun used during the robbery.
-This enraged the police so badly that they decided to actually share information between the secret police and the robbery squad.
+In the ensuing shootout, a rookie police officer was killed by buckshot from the sawed-off shotgun used during the robbery, which facilitated an exchange of information between the secret police and the robbery squad.

-The target of this robbery was the daily transport of cash from local retail bank branches to the banking headquarters in Copenhagen.
-The cash was transported by the national postal service as detailed below, and the gang targeted the only stretch in which the total amount would be transported by car, before being divided up for distribution to the individual bank headquarters.
-Planning and stakeouts for the robbery began more than one year before the heist, in the fall of 1987.